Download a FREE E-Book with 20 Easy Weeknight Dinners

 Serving Suggestions

-Additionally, you can increase your protein intake by topping them with any nut butter like peanut butter or almond butter.
+These healthy protein waffles have 30g protein per serving, but you can increase your protein intake by topping them with any nut butter like peanut butter or almond butter.
 You can also serve them with creamy greek yogurt and a shake of cinnamon.

-Above view of ingredients for protein waffles
+above view of ingredients for protein waffles with lables on each ingredient

 Ingredients

-• Maple syrup – you can use sugar-free syrup to decrease the sugar
+• Maple syrup – you can use sugar-free syrup to decrease the sugar especially if you are trying to follow a low carb diet.
+I personally like to use pure maple syrup that I get at Costco.

 • Cooking spray – I like to use coconut oil spray or avocado oil spray